ibm-cloud-docs/BlockStorage/mounting_cloudlin8.md

    - If you choose IP address, select the subnet where your host resides.
 6. From the filtered list, select one or more hosts that are supposed to access the volume and click **Save**.

+It's best to run storage traffic on a VLAN, which bypasses the firewall.
+Running storage traffic through software firewalls increases latency and adversely affects storage performance.
+For more information about routing storage traffic to its own VLAN interface, see the [FAQs](/docs/BlockStorage?topic=BlockStorage-block-storage-faqs#howtoisolatedstorage).
+{:important}

 ## Authorizing the host from the SLCLI
 {: #authhostclin8CLI}
 {: cli}